 Different points of interest for the industry and its customers

-The construction industry seems trapped in conventional and dysfunctional structures and techniques.
-These eventually deteriorate its connection with the interested clients.
-This inability of the two sides to synchronize their wishes and visions could eventually lead to a pretty dark future for construction.
+The construction industry seems to be trapped in conventional and dysfunctional structures and techniques which eventually deteriorate its connection with the clients.
+This lack of synchronization between the two sides in terms of vision could eventually lead to a pretty dark future for construction.

 The whole industry seems to be in a dead-end at the moment.
 That’s why, it’s more than necessary for construction to open its gates to new technologies.
 The optimization of the construction project management procedure in combination with the adoption of an open-mind towards change will result in saving the industry’s future.
 In any other case, construction will start facing an even deeper crisis during the upcoming years.